Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/EditableObjectHelper.md

 ### CancelEditObject(object obj)

-Discards changes since the last BeginEdit call.This method will do nothing when the obj is`null` or not a [IEditableObject](#).
+Discards changes since the last BeginEdit call.
+This method will do nothing when the obj is`null` or not a [IEditableObject](#).

 #### Parameters